thilaire/missionBoard/docs/ATtiny.md

 I just needed a SPI connection with the Raspberry Pi, few ADCs (to "read" the potentiometer), and a lot of IOs.

 I have listed all the micro-controllers I had in stock, and I've chose the  **ATtiny88**, because, among all the micro-controllers I have in stock, this one has enough IOs, run fast enough (8MHz without external quartz, up to 10MHz) and has enough RAM/Flash (I am sure that 1Kb is enough, but I wanted some extra space, "just in case").

-Of course, any AVR or PIC (or any other micro-controller) you have in stock, or any Arduino-based board would be ok.
+Of course, any AVR or PIC (or any other micro-controller) you have in stock, or any Arduino-based board would be ok (At first, I choosed a **ATtiny631**, but finally, I moved the connection to the TM1638 and TM1637 boards from the RPi to the micro-controller, and the 631 did not have enough IOs).

 As a bonus, I can directly program it through the Raspberry Pi, through the SPI.